The Bogoliubov-Bose-Hubbard model: existence of minimizers and absence of quantum phase transition: Introduction

-In this paper, our goal is to analyze properties of the Bose-Hubbard model by introducing a variational perspective of this problem.
+In this paper, we analyze the properties of the Bose-Hubbard model by introducing a variational perspective on the problem.
 In the case of continuous bosonic systems such approach was first introduced by Critchley and Solomon in \cite{CritSolo} and was later rather successfully expanded by Napiórkowski, Reuvers and Solovej in \cite{NapReuSol1, NapReuSol2, NapReuSol3} (see also \cite{FouNapReuSol-19,MokPal-24}).
 A similar approach was also considered by Bach, Lieb and Solovej in the context of the fermionic Hubbard model \cite{BachLiebSol}.
 The main idea behind this approach is based on Bogoliubov theory, first presented in Bogoliubov's famous paper \cite{Bogo}, where the Hamiltonian of the system is replaced by an "effective" one which is quadratic in creation and annihilation operators and therefore can be solved exactly \cite{NamNapSol-16}.
 We know that ground and Gibbs states of such Hamiltonians are quasi-free (or coherent) states.
 Here, we reverse the idea, and retain the full Hamiltonian while only varying over Gaussian states (which include the aforementioned classes of states - see Appendix \ref{app:derivation} for relevant definitions and a derivation).

-This approach leads to the following expression, further referred to as the \textit{Bogoliubov-Bose-Hubbard (BBH) functional}:
+This approach leads to considering the following expression, further referred to as the \textit{Bogoliubov-Bose-Hubbard (BBH) functional}:

 Here $\T^3 = [-\pi,\pi]^3$ is the $3$-dimensional torus, $\eps(p)$ is the dispersion relation given by